 The aim of Drama at this stage is to encourage girls to explore the human condition through drama.
 They also scrutinize genres, dramatic conventions and challenge stereotypes through characterisation work.
 They devise and present scripted and improvised dramas in response to a range of stimuli and gain an understanding of how theatre can communicate in innovative, challenging ways.
 These explorations encourage empathy and higher order thinking skills.
 They take part in scenes from plays by a range of dramatists and recognise the particular contributions that directors, designers and actors make to a production.

 At the end of the Summer Term, all Form III girls contribute to a short film and all girls in Lower IV will perform in our Shakespeare Festival presented at Association Day.
-Girls in Upper IV produce an end of Key Stage productions, which this year will be Emil and the Detectives by Carl Miller and Ash Girl by Timberlake Wertenbaker.
+Girls in Upper IV produce end of Key Stage productions, which this year will be Emil and the Detectives by Carl Miller and Ash Girl by Timberlake Wertenbaker.

 Lower V to Upper V (Key Stage 4)

 Drama is a very popular choice at GCSE.
 The OCR Drama GCSE requires the presentation of devised and scripted work, through either performance or design, the examination of the girls’ knowledge and understanding of different dramatic techniques and forms.
 Theatre going is essential to this course, and at A Level, as it nurtures the girls’ critical thinking as dramatists, performers and critics.

 Lower VI to Upper VI (Key Stage 5)

 Drama and Theatre Studies at A Level develops students’ understanding of how theoretical and analytical study of drama is integrated with practical work, through either performance or design.
 Students study and create theatre through drawing on various historical, cultural and contemporary theatre practices.
 A Level Drama and Theatre Studies further develops an understanding and appreciation of drama and theatre in a social, cultural and historical context.